How we write and publish

 • [LINK NEEDED] - a citation that needs a hyperlink.
 Find the source URL and add it, or cut.

-Once every tag is resolved, you are ready for Phase 7.
+Once every text placeholder is resolved, you are ready for the cover image step.

 0:00 Target: 5 min